 June O’Sullivan said: “We believe that to overcome childhood obesity the issue should be tackled at an early age, especially when new research suggests people’s unbalanced eating habits develop as early as nine months of age.

 “With weight problems in children unacceptably high, especially among low-income populations it’s imperative that we, as London’s largest nursery provider, take action to help address the country’s biggest public health crisis and what better way than to learn how to ride.”

 LEYF Nurseries across London has so far received 56 free bikes from Bikeworks, a not-for-profit organisation in Bethnal Green.
 It has promised to donate a further 32 more bikes to the nursery group.

-On 7 February, a spokesman for LEYF Nurseries said the chief executive was awaiting a response to the letter from the Mayor's office.
+In February, a spokesman for LEYF Nurseries told daynurseries.co.uk the chief executive was awaiting a response from the Mayor's office to her letter.